Updated 12 November 2023

 Users of HCL do not need to inject but still need to carb count to adjust insulin flow for meals.

-Following a pilot study of the use of hybrid closed loops, the National Institute for Clinical Excellence (NICE) have put forward guidelines for their use by persons with type 1 diabetes.
+Following a pilot study of the use of hybrid closed loops, the National Institute for Health and Care Excellence (NICE) have put forward guidelines for their use by persons with type 1 diabetes.
 The Guidelines are currently going through the approval process.

 This is a brief overview of the latest information regarding hybrid closed loops including information from Prof. Partha Kar, NHS National Diabetes Specialist, who recently spoke via Twitter on Diabetes Chat, a community support group (@diabetes_chat).